Josh Hutcherson: Early life

-Born in Union, Kentucky on October 12, 1992, Hutcherson is the elder son of Michelle (née Fightmaster), a former Delta Air Lines employee who now assists with Josh's career, and Chris Hutcherson, an analyst for the United States Environmental Protection Agency (EPA).
+Joshua Ryan Hutcherson was born on October 12, 1992, in Union, Kentucky.
+He is the elder son of Michelle (née Fightmaster), a former Delta Air Lines employee who now assists with Josh's career, and Chris Hutcherson, an analyst for the United States Environmental Protection Agency (EPA).
 His parents, who were also born and raised in Kentucky, met in high school in Dry Ridge.
-He has one younger brother, Connor.
+He has one younger brother, Connor (b.
+1996).

 Hutcherson's interest in acting developed as a child despite his parents' concerns about the profession.
 According to the actor himself, he had "loved the entertainment industry" from the age of four.
 His father said that his son was compelled to perform for people from a very young age, possessing a personality that attracted people's attention.
 His mother said that he "bugged us so much" into becoming an actor, but believed it was a phase he was going through and would grow out of.
 At age eight, Hutcherson went through the yellow pages and contacted an acting agency.
 In January 2002, he and his mother met acting coach Bob Luke, who travelled from New York City to Kentucky to meet them.
 Luke advised them to go to Los Angeles and begin auditioning Hutcherson for TV pilots.
 At the time, his only acting experience had been in a Kroger television commercial and a Vacation Bible School training film.
 For three years, Hutcherson and his mother lived in Los Angeles' Oakwood apartments, a housing community that accommodates young child actors and their families.

 Most of Hutcherson's childhood was spent on film sets rather than in a classroom.
 He attended New Haven Elementary School in Union until he began his career at the age of nine, after which he began homeschooling, with his mother as his teacher.
 He later returned to Kentucky to attend Ryle High School for one semester.
 Hutcherson played on the high school's soccer team and has been a keen sports enthusiast since, also displaying a passion for football and tennis.
 At the age of 13, he participated in a triathlon.
 He later said of his schooling experiences, "I know it's something kids have to deal with every single day but getting up at the same time every day and having to listen to teachers talk about things I could learn so much more easily on my own, I hated it."